KeyValueSoftwareSystems/react-dot-matrix-chart/README.md

 />
 ```

-- `Container` - overrides the dot matrix chart container style
+- `Container` - Overrides the dot matrix chart container style
-- `DotsContainer` - overrides the dot matrix chart dots container style
+- `DotsContainer` - Overrides the dot matrix chart dots container style
-- `Dot` - overrides the style of each dot in the chart
+- `Dot` - Overrides the style of each dot in the chart
-- `LegendContainer` - overrides the legend (details) container style
+- `LegendContainer` - Overrides the legend (details) container style
-- `LegendName` - overrides the legend name style
+- `LegendName` - Overrides the legend name style
-- `LegendDot` - overrides the legend dot style
+- `LegendDot` - Overrides the legend dot style